 Preheat oven 170 degrees C. Place a deep baking pan with boiling water in it into the oven.
 Grease 8″ square tin with butter and set aside.

 Beat egg whites and cream of tatar until foamy using hand beater.
 Gradually add in 90 g castor sugar and beat until stiff peaks.
 Then put in fridge until needed.
 Sift flour and baking powder twice.
 Then add salt and keep aside for later.

-Beat both butter and spread with 110 g castor till light and fluffy on med speed for 10 minutes, scrapping batter on sides down.
+Beat both butter and remaining 110 g castor till light and fluffy on med speed for 10 minutes, scrapping batter on sides down.
 Add yolks one at a time beating well each addition until combined.
 Bring out egg whites to room temperature.

 Now add half flour mixture, mixing well with a big metal spoon until combined.
 Next add milk and mix till combined.
 Once combined, add remaining flour and mix until combined well.

 Next add 1 heap full big metal spoon of egg whites into batter mixture and gently fold in.
 Then another heap spoon full egg whites and fold to mix well.
 Now pour remaining egg whites into batter gently fold until incorporated well.
 Spoon batter into prepared tin and smooth the top.
 Bake for 45 minutes or until skewer inserted comes out clean.
 Switch off oven and leave cake in oven with door close for 35 minutes.